Getting your property valued

 Learn how the acquiring authority will assess the market value of your property and how to get your own independent valuation.

-The acquiring authority will get an independent valuer to inspect your property.
+The acquiring authority will engage a valuer to inspect your property.
 This will happen at an early stage of the acquisition process.

 The valuer will work out the market value of your property.
 They will also determine any other types of compensation you are due under the Land Acquisition (Just Terms Compensation) Act 1991.